treeman/money/README.md

 C-t     Jump back

 # TODO
-1. Ajax transactions add/edit/remove
+1. Edit transactions inline in account view!
+1. Deletion still reloads the page
 1. Need to update balance of all transactions after the one just added
-    1. Edit transactions inline in account view
-    1. Deletion still reloads the page
 1. Add/remove/edit categories

 1. Checkbox for transactions (delete a selection of transactions)